Charles Albert of Sardinia: Participation in the Revolution of 1821

-The regency and the Spanish Constitution
+Regency and Spanish Constitution

 On 11 March 1821, Victor Emmanuel I called a meeting of the council of the Crown, in which Charles Albert also participated.
 Along with the majority of those who were present, Charles Albert declared his willingness to grant the constitution.
 Rumours spread however that armed intervention to restore order in Italy by a joint Austrian and Russian force were imminent.
 The king decided to wait, therefore, but the next day, the Citadel of Turin fell into the hands of the rebels.
 Victor Emmanuel I then asked Charles Albert and Cesare Balbo to negotiate with the Carbonari, but the latter refused any contact with the two.
 That evening, as the armed uprising spread, the king abdicated in favour of his brother Charles Felix.
 Since the latter was in Modena at the time, Charles Albert was appointed regent.

 Only 23 years of age, Charles Albert found himself in charge of resolving a serious political crisis which he himself had been responsible for provoking.
 The old ministers abandoned him and he was forced to nominate a new government: the lawyer Ferdinando dal Pozzo as Minister of the Interior, the general Emanuele Pes di Villamarina as Minister of War, and Lodovico Sauli d'Igliano as Minister of Foreign Affairs.
 He tried to negotiate with the rebels, with no results.
-Terrified, he claimed that it was impossible to take any decisions without the agreement of the new king and therefore sent Charles Felix a letter with an account of the events that had taken place and a request for instructions.
+Terrified, he claimed that it was impossible to make any decisions without the agreement of the new king and therefore sent Charles Felix a letter with an account of the events that had taken place and a request for instructions.
 But he was also afraid that he would become the object of popular anger if he continued to delay and so, on 13 March 1821, Charles Albert published a proclamation conceding the Spanish Constitution, with the reservation that this grant was pending the approval of the king.